Film still: Types

-Other separately posed images include “set” stills, make-up stills and wardrobe stills.
+Other separately posed images include "set" stills, make-up stills and wardrobe stills.
 These stills are used for matching from scene to scene, or for recreating a scene later for a re-take.
 All details of the set, the costume and the cast make-up have to be exact, and these stills serve as a useful resource to get that accomplished.
-Background “plates” or “stereos” (not a reference to stereoscopic 3D, but to large-format stereopticon 2D slide projection), another type of still, enable the studio to create location scenes without leaving the premises, thus reducing the ultimate cost of production.
+Background "plates" or "stereos" (not a reference to stereoscopic 3D, but to large-format stereopticon 2D slide projection), another type of still, enable the studio to create location scenes without leaving the premises, thus reducing the ultimate cost of production.

 Still photographers

 Movie still photography is considered a separate branch of movie making, that of marketing: "a still photographer usually works on set but is not directly involved in the making of a film.
-His role is to publicize, through his pictures, film and actors on magazines, newspapers and other media."
+Their role is to publicize the film and actors, through their pictures on magazines, newspapers and other media."

 Film producer and cinematographer Brian Dzyak explains that the group of people who work on a film are referred to as the "company" or "unit."
 Among the professionals who are assigned to the unit, one is a "unit still photographer," whose job is to take still photos that the studios will later use for marketing.
 They may take photos during rehearsals or while standing next to the cameraman during filming of takes.
 For glamour publicity stills, given out to the public and press to promote a particular star, "special shoots" are made in separate studios, containing controlled lighting, backgrounds, clothing and furnishings.

 Although the still photographer shares a number of skills and functions with the cinematographer, their work is essentially very different.
 The cinematographer is concerned with filming short scenes that will later be edited into an entire movie.
 The still photographer is primarily concerned with capturing dramatic photos that will draw attention when used on posters, DVD covers, and advertising.
 Studios would therefore assign a still photographer to a production, and in some cases as many as five still photographers worked on the same film.

 Some stars, including Rita Hayworth, chose which photographer they wanted, in her case, Robert Coburn.
 Other notable still photographers were George Hurrell and Clarence Bull, known for being Greta Garbo's chosen photographer.
 Katharine Hepburn recalls her feelings when he also photographed her: